COSC-499-W2025/capstone-project-team-18/logs/Alex.md

 ![Peer Eval](./log_images/personal_log_imgs/alex/week4.png)

 ### Recap
-My goals for this week were to work with my team to create the system arcitecture, define specific features for the app, and brainstorm ideas for implementation and unique features that would make our app stand out.
+My goals for this week were to work with my team to create the system architecture, define specific features for the app, and brainstorm ideas for implementation and unique features that would make our app stand out.

 I led our team's brainstorming session and later assigned each person in our team to different parts of the project plan document.
 My contributions to the document were the proposed solution, the UML use case diagram, some of the use case descriptions, and the tech stack table.